 To Find Potassium Tables

-The potassium content is rarely mentioned in any dietary studies except those specifically dealing with potassium and sodium.
-This is despite the strong evidence of its ability to improve life shortening disease.
-To find posts that have tables with the potassium content of a specific food, look here under the food group.
-If you want to find the potassium content of a vegetable, fruit, fruit juice, dried fruit, dairy product, beef, poultry or fish you can go directly by clicking the link.
+The potassium content is rarely mentioned in any dietary studies, except those specifically dealing with potassium and sodium.
+This is despite the strong evidence of the potassium sodium ratio's ability to improve life shortening disease.
+For a list of posts that includes tables with potassium and sodium content of common foods, see the “Links to Food Potassium Tables” tab at the top of the page.